neoluigi4123/Danbooru-Image-Downloader/README.md

 # Gelbooru Image Downloader

 A Python client that uses the Gelbooru API to download images with specified tags.
+Can download image, video, gifs....

 ![screencap](https://github.com/user-attachments/assets/69a499f8-79a4-469e-948d-b640e80da0ff)